The Visible Storage

 Accessible collections in the Visible Storage “Übermaxx”

-With the purpose of creating a stronger connection between the Übermaxx Visible Storage and the main building, in addition to facilitating visitors’ access to the collection, the two buildings were connected with a bridge in 2008, with financial support of the Waldemar Koch foundation.
+With the purpose of creating a stronger connection between the Übermaxx exhibit depot and the main building, in addition to facilitating visitors’ access to the collection, the two buildings were connected with a bridge in 2008, with financial support of the Waldemar Koch foundation.
 Themed tours and an interactive search game for children guide visitors through the variety of exhibits, which are arranged and displayed according to the subject areas of ethnology, natural history and trade.

 Bridge with glass side walls, leading from the museum to the "Übermaxx"